rohitjmathew/hubot-slack-attachment-optimised/README.md

 To use again `slack-attachment` events, just run the following in your hubot repository:

 ```
-npm install hubot-slack-attachment --save
+npm install hubot-slack-attachment-optimised --save
 ```

-And then add `hubot-slack-attachment` to `external-scripts.json`.
+And then add `hubot-slack-attachment-optimised` to `external-scripts.json`.

 Last but not least, you need to add the environment variable `HUBOT_SLACK_INCOMING_WEBHOOK` to the URL for the new [incoming webhook][incoming] you've just defined.